Speechbase

 Conversations

 Conversation responses always carry one consistent format end-to-end.
-Speechbase synthesises each turn at whatever the provider produces, optionally normalises with volumeDbfs, and re-encodes to your chosen output format during stitching.
+Speechbase synthesises each turn at whatever the provider produces, normalises each turn to the volumeDbfs peak target (default -16 dBFS), and re-encodes to your chosen output format during stitching.
 So a conversation request with output: "mp3" returns a single MP3 even if individual turns came back as WAV from the providers.

 On this page